johonkanen/ac_inout_psu/README.md

 # ac input/output power supply
-A vhdl implementation for a 3kW single phase input/output power supply.
-Quick hack test code currently developed in system_component layer
+A vhdl implementation for a 3kW single phase input/output power supply control and communications.
+Power supply has gigabit ethernet and uart communications.
+Hardware test code currently developed in source/system_control/system_components/system_components.vhd

 A companion website with some descriptions on the project can be found at https://hardwaredescriptions.com